-(Scheepers et al., 2014) comprehend entrepreneurial configurations of small firms operating in New Zealand.
+(Scheepers et al., 2014) comprehend entrepreneurial configurations of small firms operating in New Zealand .
 The impact of organizational structures was examined in this context.
 Data revealed that formalization structures had a greater favorable effect on early-stage businesses when they were combined with higher degrees of entrepreneurial orientation and generative strategy-making.
-Furthermore, formalization promotes growth of management's competencies and skills, which in turn promotes improved performance.
+Furthermore, formalization promotes the growth of management's competencies and skills, which in turn promotes improved performance.
 Last but not least, formalization also enables businesses to recognize and seize possibilities, particularly for companies in the manufacturing and services sectors, which have been similarly noted by other research.
-(Nandakumar et al., 2010) examined 569 UKbased companies in the electrical and mechanical engineering sectors to whether mechanistic or organistic affected organizational structures performance, which was assessed by financial dimension.
-Mechanistic organizational structures were found to be more beneficial for strong financial performance, particularly if the business used either cost leadership or differentiation tactics.
-Mechanistic structures in this study were more centralized in character, where conformity to rules was valued, whereas organic structures were characterized as having higher degrees of decentralized decision making.